smartarch/extremexp-llm/patterns.md

 ### Infinite recursion in references

-Rationale: Can the LLM detect infinite recursion in references (e.g., sub-workflows if the architecture is hierarchical)?
+Rationale: Can the LLM detect infinite recursion in references (e.g., among sub-workflows)?

 Parameters: